jdh4/machine_learning_libraries/pytorch/README.md

 $ pip install <package-a> <package-b> ... <package-M>
 ```

 You [should not](https://www.anaconda.com/using-pip-in-a-conda-environment/) do additional conda installs after the pip install.
+In your script, you should import your conda-installed modules before the pip-installed ones (since you may get a mixing of libstdc++ versions otherwise).

 When in doubt make a new environment.